 This is how to take a long screenshot on a Mac.

 Step 1.
 Open Developer Tools by clicking on the three dots on the top right corner of your browser.

 Step 2.
-Open the searching area and typ "screenshot".
+Open the searching area and type "screenshot".

 Step 3.
 Choose the size of the screenshot.
 Don't press Enter.
-Click on the preffered size with you mouse.
+Click on the preferred size with your mouse.

 Step 4.
 Take the screencap and save it to your desktop.